Expanding Small-Scale Datasets with Guided Imagination: More Method and Implementation Details

+We implement GIF in PyTorch based on CLIP VIT-B/32, DALL-E2, MAE VIT-L/16, and Stable Diffusion (SD) V1-4, which are pre-trained on large datasets and then fixed for dataset expansion.
+We use the official checkpoints of CLIP VIT-B/32, MAE VIT-L/16, and SD v1-4, and use the DALL-E2 pre-trained on Laion-400M~\cite{schuhmann2021laion}.
+On medical datasets, since DALL-E2 and SD were initially trained on natural images and suffer from domain shifts to medical domains (please see the discussion in Appendix~\ref{appendx_medical_dalle}), we fine-tune them on the target dataset before dataset expansion.

-We implement both GIF-DALLE and GIF-MAE in PyTorch. {To fairly evaluate the expansion effectiveness of different methods, we use these methods to expand the original small datasets by the same ratios, followed by training models from scratch on the expanded dataset with the same number of epochs and same data pre-processing.
-In this way, the models are trained with the same number of update steps, so that all expansion methods are fairly compared.}
+To fairly evaluate the expansion effectiveness of different methods, we use them to expand the original small datasets by the same ratios, followed by training models from scratch on the expanded dataset with the same number of epochs and the same data pre-processing.
+In this way, the models are trained with the same number of update steps, so that all expansion methods are fairly compared.
 The expansion ratio depends on the actual demand of real applications.
 In the experiment of Table~\ref{exp_main}, CIFAR100-Subset is expanded by 5$\times$, Pets is expanded by 30$\times$, and all other datasets are expanded by 20$\times$.
-Moreover, in the experiment of Table~\ref{exp_medical}, all medical image datasets are expanded by 5$\times$.
-Moreover, all augmentation baselines expand datasets with the same expansion ratio for fair comparisons.
-After expansion, we train ResNet-50~\citep{he2016deep} from scratch for 100 epochs based on the expanded datasets.
-During model training, we process images via random resize to $224 {\times}224$ through bicubic sampling, random rotation and random flips.
+Moreover, all medical image datasets are expanded by 5$\times$.
+In addition, all augmentation baselines expand datasets with the same expansion ratio for fair comparisons.

+After expansion, we train ResNet-50~\cite{he2016deep} from scratch for 100 epochs based on the expanded datasets.
+During model training, we process images via random resize to $224 {\times}224$ through bicubic sampling, random rotation, and random flips.
 If not specified, we use the SGD optimizer with a momentum of 0.9.
-We set the initial learning rate (LR) to 0.01 with cosine LR decay, except the initial LR of CIFAR100-subset and OrganSMNIST is 0.1.
+We set the initial learning rate (LR) to 0.01 with cosine LR decay, except the initial LR of CIFAR100-Subset and OrganSMNIST is 0.1.
+The model performance is averaged over three runs in terms of micro accuracy on natural image datasets and macro accuracy on medical image datasets.